XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 const min_ledger = prelim_result.validated_ledger_index
 ```

 **Warning:** Be sure that you **DO NOT UPDATE** the `min_ledger` value.
-It is safe to submit a signed transaction blob multiple times (the transaction can only execute at most once), but when you look up the status of the transaction you should use the earliest possible ledger index the transaction could be in, _not_ the validated ledger index at the time of the most recent submission.
+It is safe to submit a signed transaction blob multiple times (the transaction can only execute at most once), but when you look up the status of the transaction you should use the earliest possible ledger index that the transaction could be in, _not_ the validated ledger index at the time of the most recent submission.
 Using the wrong minimum ledger value could cause you to incorrectly conclude that the transaction did not execute.
 For best practices, see [Reliable Transaction Submission](reliable-transaction-submission.html).

 {{ start_step("Submit") }}
 <button id="ticketcreate-submit" class="btn btn-primary connection-required"